yassato/caige_barley/README.md

 R script to conduct the PVE analysis and GWAS of neighbor genotypic effects.
 GWAS outputs are available in ```./output``` below.

 - output_barley.R
+R script to make figures and tables.

 - runBEAGLE.sh
 Shell script to run BEAGLE for the genotype imputation, generating "caigebarley__53355variants__807individuals_imp.vcf.gz" in ```./geno``` above.

+- Ising2Dexample.R
+R script to perform spatial simulations based on the Ising model.

 ## output
 _A subdirectory to save intermediate and output files_